 The life and literary contribution of Wilma Dykeman (1920-2006) will be the topic at a special celebration at Berea College this Friday.
 She is the featured author of the Spring 2013 issue of Appalachian Heritage magazine, which is hosting the event.

-Wilma Dykeman (1920-2006) pioneered and popularized the concepts of Appalachian Studies and Appalachian Literature.
+Wilma Dykeman authored more than 20 non-fiction books and three widely acclaimed novels.
 She wrote prolific columns for the ‘Knoxville News-Sentinel.’
 She served as the Tennessee State Historian, a Trustee of Berea College, and as a Senior Fellow of the National Endowment of the Humanities.

 During her long career Dykeman was awarded the Sidney Hillman Award (shared with her husband James) and a Guggenheim Fellowship, and was honored as a Tennessee Conservation Writer of the Year.

 Wilma Dykeman’s writing interests ranged from early Tennessee history (“The French Broad,” 1955) to civil rights (“Neither Black Nor White,” 1957) to the role of the mountain woman in her family and the community.
 This last focus is perhaps reflected best in her novels “The Tall Woman” (1962), “The Far Family” (1966), and “Return the Innocent Earth” (1973).